nobl/ioBroker.senec/README.md

    *Read-only number, which designates the number of wallbox [0..3].
 This is only available on systems with configured wallboxes.*

 ## Changelog
+### 1.1.1 (NoBl)
+* Object attributes are updated to what they are expected to be: unit, description, datatype (this will break anything that still relies on datapoints being STRING that aren't meant to be string)

 ### 1.1.0 (NoBl)
 * Updated to current adapter template
 * Integrated GitHub Testing and auto npm publishing